AdguardTeam/dnsproxy/README.md

 ## How to build

-You will need go v1.15 or later.
+You will need Go v1.16 or later.

 ```shell
 $ go build -mod=vendor